MGC Challenge

 Flooding & Stormwater Mitigation

-Reduce the impacts of severe weather events for residents, businesses, and the municipality by adopting policies and educating the community on green infrastructure and reducing impervious surfaces.
+Reduce the impacts of severe weather events for residents, businesses, and the municipality/county by adopting policies and educating the community on green infrastructure and reducing impervious surfaces.

 12. Set a limit for the total amount of imperviousness in the community in the master plan OR in the sustainability plan.